-Grants and other receivables are stated at the amount management expects to collect under the terms of the grant and contract agreements.
+Grants receivables are stated at the amount management expects to collect under the terms of the grant and contract agreements.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance, if needed, based on its assessment of the current status of individual contracts.
-Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to grants and other receivables.
+Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to grants receivable.